Frequently Asked Questions

 Q: Our organisation has not entered for a RoSPA Award before.
 What do we do?

-- Register and pay online
+- Select the categories you wish to enter, and Register and pay online

 - RoSPA will send you a login for the online entry system, consisting of a username and a password